-Set forth below is the name and age as of April 14, 2008 of each of our current executive officers, together with certain biographical information for each of them (other than Phillip Frost, Jane H. Hsiao, and Steven Rubin, for whom biographical information is included above under "Nominees for Election of Directors"):
+Set forth below is the name and age as of April 15, 2009 of each of our current executive officers, together with certain biographical information for each of them (other than Phillip Frost, Jane H. Hsiao, and Steven Rubin, for whom biographical information is included above under "Nominees for Election of Directors"):

 Name of Executive Officer Age Position and Offices with the Company Rao Uppaluri, Ph.D.
-58 Senior Vice President and Chief Financial Officer Naveed K. Shams, M.D., Ph.D.
-51 Senior Vice President - Research and Development and Chief Medical Officer
+59 Senior Vice President and Chief Financial Officer Naveed K. Shams, M.D., Ph.D.
+52 Senior Vice President - Research and Development and Chief Medical Officer

 Rao Uppaluri, Ph.D.
-Dr. Uppaluri has served as our Senior Vice President and Chief Financial Officer since May 2007 and was a director from February 9, 2007 through March 27, 2007.
+Dr. Uppaluri has served as our Senior Vice President and Chief Financial Officer since May 2007.
 Dr. Uppaluri served as the Vice President, Strategic Planning and Treasurer of IVAX from 1997 until December 2006.
 Before joining IVAX, from 1987 to August 1996, Dr. Uppaluri was Senior Vice President, Senior Financial Officer and Chief Investment Officer with Intercontinental Bank, a publicly traded commercial bank in Florida.
 In addition, he served in various positions, including Senior Vice President, Chief Investment Officer and Controller, at Peninsula Federal Savings & Loan Association, a publicly traded Florida S&L, from October 1983 to 1987.
 His prior employment, during 1974 to 1983, included engineering, marketing and research positions with multinational companies and research institutes in India and the United States.
-Dr. Uppaluri currently serves on the Board of Directors of Ideation Acquisition Corp.
-(AMEX:IDI.U), a special purpose acquisition company formed for the purpose of acquiring businesses in digital media, and Longfoot Communications Corp.
-(OCTBB:LGFC), a public shell company seeking to identify a merger or business combination candidate.
+Dr. Uppaluri currently serves on the board of directors of Ideation Acquisition Corp., a special purpose acquisition company formed for the purpose of acquiring businesses in digital media (NYSE Amex:IDI), Kidville, Inc , which operates large, upscale facilities, catering to newborns through five-year-old children and their families and offers a wide range of developmental classes for newborns to 5 year olds (OTCBB:KVIL), Cardo Medical, Inc., an early-stage orthopedic medical device company specializing in designing, developing and marketing reconstructive joint devices and spinal surgical devices (OTCBB:CDOM), Non-Invasive Monitoring Systems, Inc., a medical devices company (OTCBB:NIMU), and Winston Pharmaceuticals Inc., a specialty pharmaceutical company engaged in the discovery and development of products for pain management (OTCBB:WPHM).

 Naveed Shams, M.D., Ph.D.
-Dr. Shams has served as our Chief Medical Officer and Senior Vice President of Research and Development since January 2008.
-Prior to joining the Company, Dr. Shams served from September 2003 through November 2007 as Senior Medical Director, Head Ophthalmic Medical Affairs and Post-Marketing Team Leader at Genentech, Inc. (NYSE:DNA), a pharmaceutical company, where he led the clinical team responsible for launching Lucentis[®].
+Dr. Shams has served as the Company's Chief Medical Officer and Senior Vice President of Research and Development since January 2008.
+Prior to joining the Company, Dr. Shams served from September 2003 through November 2007 as Senior Medical Director, Head Ophthalmic Medical Affairs and Post-Marketing Team Leader at Genentech, Inc., a pharmaceutical company, where he led the clinical team responsible for launching Lucentis®.
 Previously, Dr. Shams was also a Director, Clinical Science for Novartis Ophthalmics, Inc. from April 1998 through September 2003, and Senior Scientist and Glaucoma Group Leader-Discovery for Storz Ophthalmics from January 1995 through March 1998.
 Before joining industry, Dr. Shams was a member of the Research Faculty at the Schepen's Eye Research Institute and Department of Ophthalmology at Harvard Medical School.